 Magento 2 and Magento 1 are quite different systems.
 Despite both have a lot of common features, there are some core differences between them as well.
 For instance, there are some unique opportunities related to Magento 2product import/export.
 We’ve already written about import / export in Magento 1, so you can easily compare the old procedure with the new one.
 As for product import / export in Magento 2, it is fully described below.

-This is the first post in the line of Magento 2 import/export guides.
+This is the first post in the Magento 2 import/export guide list .
 Each post in the line covers a particular complex product type, or, like this very post, offers a general breakdown of the import procedure.
 The other posts are:

 Magento 2 Features listed below became a part of the platform.
 As for the 1.X, they are not available until you install additional modules.
 So, the new version of the platform provides the ability to import or export:

 Product custom options